Kevin Jordan (American football): NFL career

 Jordan was not selected in the 1996 NFL draft, but signed as a free agent with the Arizona Cardinals.
 He played one game for Arizona in 1996 and was active but did not see action in two games; he was on the inactive list on four others.
 Arizona waived him midseason in October, and he was claimed by the Cincinnati Bengals, who released him the following month.
 During the 1997 offseason, he married Jenny Johnson, who was a volleyball player at UCLA when they met in 1992.
 Jordan tried out with the Denver Broncos in 1998, but he struggled with injuries and was cut.

-Later years
+Later life

 After his playing career ended, Jordan became a missionary with Athletes in Action, a college religious organization, and also became a chaplain for the UCLA football team.
 Jordan and his wife relocated from Los Angeles after he accepted an offer to be the chaplain for the Pittsburgh Steelers under Coach Mike Tomlin, who later credited Jordan with establishing unity on their Super Bowl-winning team of 2009.

 After four years in Pittsburgh and a second trip to the Super Bowl, Jordan and his wife returned to Los Angeles and started 4TheJourney ministry and served as chaplains for the UCLA women's basketball team.